 People who are in the priority groups are generally at increased risk of severe influenza or transmitting influenza to those at high risk.
 Therefore, they should have higher priority for seasonal influenza vaccination.

-In 2018/19, the Scientific Committee on Vaccine Preventable Diseases recommends the following priority groups for seasonal influenza vaccination in Hong Kong:
+In the 2019-20 season, the Scientific Committee on Vaccine Preventable Diseases (SCVPD) recommends the following priority groups for seasonal influenza vaccination in Hong Kong:

 - Pregnant women